ricardoquesada/stortroopers/README.md

-# Stortrooper Editor
+# Stortroopers Editor

-Stortrooper Editor is a pixel art character creator tool.
+Stortroopers Editor is a pixel art character creator tool.
 It allows users to compose characters by selecting different body parts (such as body, head, hair, and accessories) from a set of available assets.

 ## Features